 In essence, UTM parameters tell a story of a customer’s journey to your site: Where they came from, how they got there as well as what eventually motivated them to click on your ad or link.

-Although there are five UTM parameters, you are by no means required to use all five of them.
-In some cases, it can be plenty to only use the utm_source and utm_medium parameters.
 In the context of ads, however, it is strongly recommended to utilize of all five UTM parameters to transport as much information as possible.
-Your marketing team will thank you.

 What data can be tracked via UTM parameters?